General Noble Tree: Transportation

 Jesse Pattee, a renowned logger, is the first man on the left.

 Loading the General Noble into a mule driven wagon.

 The painstaking journey down the mountain.

 Display

 A section of General Noble on display at the 1893 World's Columbian Exposition.

-The General Noble Tree was displayed at the 1893 World's Columbian Exposition in Chicago, where it was met with skepticism, earning the nickname "California Hoax" by those who doubted the authenticity of its massive size.
-After the exposition, the tree was transported to Washington D.C., where it was transformed into a house-like structure and placed in front of the Main Building of the Department of Agriculture.
-It served as a popular tourist attraction for over 40 years until it eventually decayed.
+Sections of the General Noble Tree were reassembled and displayed at the 1893 World's Columbian Exposition in Chicago.
+Contemporary accounts reported that some visitors doubted that a tree of its size could be genuine, and the exhibit became associated with the nickname "California Hoax".

+After the exposition, portions of the tree were transported to Washington, D.C., where they were assembled into a structure known as the General Noble Redwood Tree House on the grounds of the main building of the United States Department of Agriculture.
+The structure remained on display for more than 40 years before deteriorating and being removed.

 The General Noble Redwood Tree House, on display in Washington D.C..